Lalla Rookh: Adaptations

 Lalla Rookh inspired several musical settings, including a cantata by Frederic Clay & W. G. Wills (1877) featuring the famous song "I'll Sing Thee Songs of Araby".

-The Fire-Worshippers is a 1892 "dramatic cantata" by Granville Bantock based on one of the tales, and Bantock also wrote a 6-part adaptation of the whole poem for piano solo in 1919.
+The Fire-Worshippers is an 1892 "dramatic cantata" by Granville Bantock based on one of the tales, and Bantock also wrote a 6-part adaptation of the whole poem for piano solo in 1919.

 It is also the basis of the operas Lalla-Rûkh, festival pageant (1821) by Gaspare Spontini, partly reworked into Nurmahal oder das Rosenfest von Caschmir (1822), Lalla-Roukh by Félicien David (1862), Feramors by Anton Rubinstein (1863), and The Veiled Prophet by Charles Villiers Stanford (1879).
 One of the interpolated tales, Paradise and the Peri, was set as a choral-orchestral work by Robert Schumann (1843).
 Lines from the poem form the lyrics of the song "Bendemeer Stream".

 The poem was translated into German in 1846 as Laleh-Rukh.
 Eine romantische Dichtung aus dem Morgenlande, by Anton Edmund Wollheim da Fonseca, was possibly the most translated poem of its time.

 Lala Rookh, a 1958 Indian Hindi-language romantic-drama film by Akhtar Siraj, was based on Moore's poem.